jgriessen/G30TH/README.md

 make BOARD=PYFLEX_F401
 ```

-To get the device in DFU mode, you need to connect ??B0, which is the test
+To get the device in DFU mode, you need to press S1, (BOOT0 to 3V3), while powering up or resetting the device.
-point located on the bottom right corner of the board (same side and opposite end
-to the USB connector), to 3.3v, while powering up or RESETing the device.

 Once in DFU mode, you should be able to use the ```dfu-util --list``` command and see
 something like this: